Prescrypto/RexChain/README.md

 * At the moment it is a centralised chain of blocks, the block's merkle root can be anchored with Proof of Existence to any particular distributed Blockchain (in a similar way to Factom's white paper) (https://github.com/FactomProject/FactomDocs/blob/master/whitepaper.md)
 * At the moment data is persisted in an SQL implementation
 * Access to the database is enabled by Asymetric Cryptography
-* Proof-of-work or proof-of-stake: This is the next step, a proof of work is a useful way to stop fake data from being created
+* Proof-of-work thourght Hashcash (http://www.hashcash.org/hashcash.pdf) for to stop fake data from being created.
-* After proof of work has been developed, a distributed version can be built
+* Transactions: You can transfer data through [Prescrypto Wallet](https://prescrypto.github.io/wallet/deploy/feature_rexchain_wallet/) [See more over [wiki](https://github.com/Prescrypto/RexChain/wiki/Transacciones)].
+* Distributed version: This is step follow.

 ### Quick start
 (set up node and mine 1 block)